 The portions were generous, so we really only needed two meals to share between the three of us.
 We ordered rainbow trout and fried chicken.
 We also ordered a side of fried okra.

 Okras are green seed pods that have a slightly fuzzy exterior and a slimy texture inside.
 It's a very unique vegetable.
 When it is deep fried, it adds a whole new dimension to the texture and flavor, making it the best treat!
-The first time I had ever tried fried okra was in Key West, Florida, and I thought it was the most amazing thing, so I was excited for Ricky and Annie to sample it for the first time.
+The first time I had ever tried fried okra was in Key West, Florida, and I thought it was the most amazing thing, so I was excited for Ricky and Annie to sample it for the first time....I'm not entirely sure if they were used to the texture, but I ended up eating most of them.

 We finally reached the house when it was close to 11:00pm, The house was beautiful, and in a friendly community.
 I was very grateful to be able to stay in such a comfortable setting.
 It was very late once we settled in, so we were more than happy to go straight to bed.